 Other show floor changes will be obvious to show veterans:

-Registration: To avoid creating queue lines for badge pick-up, alternatives to on-site registration will be managed either using digital badging, pre-mailing or self-printing badges at home.
+Registration: To avoid creating queue lines for badge pick-up.
+Alternatives to on-site registration will be managed either using digital badging, pre-mailing or self-printing badges at home.

 Food: You also won’t see the infamous self-serve lunch buffets or pass-around hors d’oeuvres at receptions.
 These will be replaced by pre-packaged meals, staff serving pre-plated meals and individually-packaged snacks.

 Show-floor aisles may be widened for spatial distancing of traffic or divided by marking with tape to look like a painted roadway.
-But these wider aisles create a conundrum as they can shift exhibits’ placement on the venue’s infrastructure grid of utility/communication floor ports, support columns, catwalks and rigging points.
+But these wider aisles create a conundrum.
+Because they can shift exhibits’ placement on the venue’s infrastructure grid of utility/communication floor ports, support columns, catwalks and rigging points.
 The negatives would be power and internet cables in the aisles causing trip hazards, support columns within booths, and overhead services that aren’t in the right place for hanging signs or overhead power.

 And aisles may be carpeted—or not.
 There’s debate as to whether the cost savings of not laying carpet offsets the loss of attendees’ comfort, cheapens the show image, creates trip hazards by not covering electrical and internet cabling crossing the aisles or slip hazards during mist-based floor disinfection.